matcala/aranya/crates/aranya-daemon/src/policy.md

 **Invariants**:

 - Only Owners and Operators can assign AQC network names to Members.
+- Owners can assign AQC network names to themselves.
 - Members can only be assigned to one AQC network name.

 ## UnsetAqcNetworkName